-SM128C's inside sources reported there is a faction at Nintendo opposed to its current policy of porting all major Wii U titles to the Nintendo Switch and have developed a secret feature to play Wii and Wii U games on the Nintendo Switch!
+SM128C's inside sources have discovered that there is a faction of developers at Nintendo opposed to its current policy of porting all major Wii U titles to the Nintendo Switch and have secretly developed a feature to play Wii and Wii U games on the Nintendo Switch!

 "All the Wii U ports we're releasing now is a cash grab, it's a joke so we save on development costs for new games, which is what we want to do as developers," says one team lead who declined to provide his name.

 Simply plug the Blu-ray disc drive into the Switch's USB ports on the dock, and presto - Wii and Wii U games can be played just like any native Switch game!
 This feature to play Wii and Wii U games will only work on docked mode, handheld and tabletop mode is not supported.
-It wouldn't be practical anyway, this type of add-on is simply not very "portable".
+It wouldn't be practical anyway, this optical drive add-on is simply not very portable at all.

 This update is similar to the surprise GameCube controller support added in the Switch 4.0 update that uses the Wii U GameCube USB adapter.
 It seems like the developers still run the show at Nintendo.
 Backwards compatibility has existed for the last few systems, GameCube games were playable on the Wii, Wii games were playing on the Wii U - the fact that Nintendo is once again offering backwards comparability is not entirely a shock.